 Welcome to my web page for nature and wildlife photography.
-For over the last 30 years I have been taking people on trips and photographic workshops (we call them fun shops) around the world.
+For over the last 35 years I have been taking people on trips and photographic workshops (we call them fun shops) around the world.
+I like action photography that tells a story, and that is what you will encounter on this page.

 Enjoying some brown bear viewing in Katmai National Park

-My veterinary degree has opened up doors on these trips that the average nature and wildlife photography does not have access to.
-Because of this I have unique photos and a profound understanding of the nature world.
+My veterinary degree has opened up doors on these trips that is not available to the average nature and wildlife photographer.
+Because of this, I have unique action photos and a profound understanding of the nature world.
 I would like to share this with you on this page.
 If you read my explanations, and don’t just look at my photos, you will get more out of it.

 When the veterinarian for the Kenya Wildlife Service found out I was a colleague I was invited to sedate a lion with him.
 You can learn more at the Lions of Tsavo trip below.

-If you ever join us on a trip you will learn advanced photography and get to use my professional Canon cameras and huge lenses on occasion.
-We have a ball, take tons of photos, eat like royalty, have a photo contest, give a prize to the best photo of the trip, and learn about a different culture.
-These trips are life changing experiences for most people.
+If you ever join us on a trip you will learn advanced wildlife photography and get to use my professional Canon cameras and telephoto lenses on occasion.
+We have a ball, take tons of photos, eat like royalty, and learn about a different culture.
+These trips are life-changing experiences for most people.

 Talk about a different culture!
 This man is my new best friend because he took me hunting with him for the day.
 He is a Hadza, also know as an Hadzabe, and I learned all about his culture that goes back 10,000 years.
 It was just fascinating to be with these people.
 The Rwanda/Serengeti link below has more details.